 Measuring the size of a stomach is invasive—it involves putting a balloon in a person's stomach while they are undergoing an MRI—but she says that's something she will eventually do.

 There's also an idea, proposed by many fasting adherents, that the practice helps us become familiar and comfortable with the sensation of hunger.
 One voice for that idea is John Berardi, an Ontario-based nutritionist with a PhD in exercise physiology and nutrient biochemistry.
-He has been an advisor to Apple, Equinox, and Nike; and Livestrong.com named him among “20 of the Smartest Fitness Trainers You Might Not Know.”
+He has been an adviser to Apple, Equinox, and Nike, and Livestrong.com named him among “20 of the Smartest Fitness Trainers You Might Not Know.”

 Berardi is also a self-described “professional dieter”—which is to say, he doesn’t just talk smart, he talks from experience.
 He claims to have personally tried “nearly every diet or nutritional protocol that’s around, to test its efficacy.”

 “As a competitive, masters-level track athlete and life-long fitness enthusiast”— in 1995 Berardi won a national junior bodybuilding title—“I wanted to test a new way to drop fat and get extremely lean, while staying strong and powerful,” Berardi wrote in his eminently readable e-book, Experiments With Intermittent Fasting.
-Berardi details in over 80 pages his experiences with six different fasting protocols over the course of six months.
+Berardi details over 80 pages his experiences with six different fasting protocols over the course of six months.

 "I kept meticulous notes on everything," he writes, "from scale weight, body-fat percentage, and blood/hormonal markers, to lifestyle markers like energy levels, cognitive thought, and pain-in-the-ass factors."